kewde/kewde.github.io/_posts/2020-11-12-mac-efi-hack.md

 description: Additional notes on hardware hacking the boot firmware of an old MacBook Air.
 ---

+# The Setup
+Hooking up a bunch of wires to the motherboard of a MacBook isn't something I felt comfortable to do, especially to a machine of a friend.
+The setup looks rather horrible, and I anxiously triple checked everything before applying any current, but it worked fine in the end.
 ![](/res/mac-efi-hack/cover.png)

+A quick summary of what this does:
+* Fetch the firmware from a "bootloader" chip on the motherboard
+* Manually erase the password protection with empty `FF` hex characters
+* Write out the new firmware with the erased variables to the bootloader chip

 # The Original Post